 Financial Oversight & Controls

-Financial oversight is guided by board governance and internal controls designed to ensure responsible stewardship of all funds and donated resources.
+Financial oversight is governed by board leadership and internal controls designed to ensure responsible stewardship of all funds and donated resources.
 The organization maintains separation of duties, documented financial procedures, and review protocols aligned with nonprofit best practices.

 Use of Funds & Donations